StarRocks/starrocks/docs/en/sql-reference/data-types/semi_structured/STRUCT.md

 You can load STRUCT data into StarRocks using two methods: [INSERT INTO](../../../loading/InsertInto.md), and [ORC/Parquet loading](../../sql-statements/loading_unloading/BROKER_LOAD.md).

 Note that StarRocks automatically casts the data type into the corresponding STRUCT type.
+When loading data to a named struct column, please ensure that the field names within the struct are in the same order as specified when creating the table.

 ### INSERT INTO